Typebulb FAQ

 Using Bulbs

-Typebulb is heavily optimized for building responsive bulbs that work beautifully on both mobile and desktop. "alt-enter" toggles between a mobile friendly portrait vs full screen layout.
+Typebulb is heavily optimized for building responsive bulbs that work beautifully on both mobile and desktop. "alt-enter" toggles between a mobile-friendly portrait layout and full screen.

 Developing Bulbs

 For building bulbs, Typebulb works on mobile, but is heavily optimized for desktop usage.
-The mobile experience has a key feature, which is you can see the bulb's logs, which is useful for testing.
+The mobile experience has one key feature: you can see the bulb's logs, which is useful for testing.

 Why TypeScript?